VICIWUOHA/AWS-S3-Redshift-Lambda-deployment/aws-s3-lambda-deploy/README.md

 How it works
 The script imports boto3 and loads AWS credentials from the .env file.
 It initializes an S3 client and checks if the target bucket exists, creating it if needed.
 Then it iterates through files in the local directory and uploads each one to S3 with a "datafiles/" prefix path.

-Let me know if you need any part of the usage or functionality explained further.
-A README helps new users understand how to set up and use the project.
+If you need more extensibilty of this for your use case.
+We can connect on Linkedin[@viciwuoha](https://linkedin.com/in/viciwuoha)